Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 1. Roguery rework
 	- Roguery only impacts non-equipment loot and always generates some denars from battles won.
 (New bags of denar loot?)
 	- New Clan role for characters with Roguery skill
+1. XP Rework
+	- Investigate how AI gains and spends XP
+	- Player clan gains daily XP on a single skill they have Focus on and do not have a learning rate of 0
+	- The skill is chosen through a weighted random formula that favours skills with the highest learning rate
 1. Troop tree rework
 	- Auto generate alternative gear set up for each unit so that it has at least 3 variants
 	- All Tier one Faction troop should have either a shield or a two-handed weapon